perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 The <a href="xref:PerpetualIntelligence.Cli.ArgumentDescriptor?displayProperty=fullName"/> class defines the command argument identity, data type, and data validation behavior.
 We also refer to arguments as command options or command flags.
 An argument <xref:PerpetualIntelligence.Cli.Commands.ArgumentDescriptor.Id> is always unique within a command.
 By design it implements the default equality <xref:System.IEquatable`1> using <xref:PerpetualIntelligence.Cli.Commands.ArgumentDescriptor.Id> property.
 Thus, two arguments with the same id are equal irrespective of other property values.
 This is done to improve performance during lookup and avoid multiple arguments with same identifiers.

 ### [Argument](xref:PerpetualIntelligence.Cli.Commands.Argument)
-The <a href="xref:PerpetualIntelligence.Cli.Commands.Argument?displayProperty=fullName"/> class defines the command argument identity, data type, and data validation behavior.
-We also refer to arguments as command options or command flags.
+The <a href="xref:PerpetualIntelligence.Cli.Commands.Argument?displayProperty=fullName"/> is a runtime validated representation of an actual command argument, option, or a flag and its value passed by a user or an application.

 ### Runtime